$\Delta$-Nets: Interaction-Based System for Optimal Parallel $\lambda$-Reduction: From -nets back to -terms

-Replicators start as unpaired, and this status can be propagated across interactions.
-When an unpaired replicator interacts with a fan, the status changes and the two resulting replicators are no longer unpaired.
+Replicators start as \emph{unpaired}, and this status is propagated across interactions.
+When an unpaired replicator interacts with a fan, the status of both resulting replicators changes to \emph{unknown}.
 If an unpaired replicator (A) is connected to a consecutive replicator (B) of unknown status via an auxiliary port, and a certain local constraint is met, then the consecutive replicator can be determined to be unpaired, and the two can then be merged.
 The constraint is met when the second replicator's level is greater than or equal to the first replicator's level, but no greater than the first replicator's level plus the level delta of the auxiliary port that connects them: \mbox{$0 \le l_B - l_A \le d$}.
 Under this constraint, no replicator is able to interact with the second replicator before the first replicator is annihilated.
 Since the first replicator is unpaired, it can never be annihilated, and the second one must be unpaired as well.

-Before applying a rule that involves an unpaired replicator (other than replicator erasure), it is always best to merge the unpaired replicator with consecutive unpaired replicators and decay it if possible.
-Relative to a baseline reduction order in which replicators are only merged when no other reductions are possible, this can only reduce the total number of reductions and the total number of agents, improving space and time efficiency.
-Unpaired replicators can be merged lazily, immediately before the fan replication, replicator replication, and aux fan replication rules.
-When multiple rules can be applied, it is advantageous to apply rules involving unpaired replicators last (specially those with two unpaired replicators) as this allows replicators of unknown status to accumulate behind unpaired replicators and potentially be determined to be unpaired and then merged.

-It is beneficial to limit replicators to have at most two auxiliary ports.
+It is possible to limit replicators to have at most two auxiliary ports, or even exactly two auxiliary ports.
 This imposes the smallest possible upper bound on interaction rule complexity and agent size, making the total number of interactions an effective measure of time complexity, and the total number of agents an effective measure of space complexity.
 A tree of such replicators can stand in for any replicator with any number of auxiliary ports.
-There are many ways of building such trees, each with different trade-offs.